MLOps-essi-upc/MLOPS-SentiBites/docs/model_card.md

 - Topic Modeling: Identifying the main topics or themes discussed in the reviews.
 - Entity Recognition: Extracting and categorizing entities mentioned in the reviews, such as product names or brands.

 ## Bias, Risks, and Limitations Damien

 ### Bias

-- The opinion on a product depends on several subjective aspects that are not covered by the model, such as the size of women.
+- Temporal Bias: The dataset spans a period of more than 10 years, which means that it may not accurately reflect current  consumer  preferences and trends.
+Products, tastes, and user behaviors can change significantly over time, so older reviews may not be representative of current sentiments.

+- Selection Bias: Since the dataset includes reviews from all Amazon categories, it may not be evenly distributed across product categories.
+Certain product categories may have more reviews than others, potentially leading to an unbalanced dataset.
+This could introduce bias when analyzing the data.

+- User Bias: The dataset includes reviews from 256,059 users, but it is possible that some users are more active or influential in their reviewing behavior than others.
+This could skew the dataset, as reviews from prolific users may carry more weight in analyses.

 ### Risks

+- Privacy Risks: The dataset contains user information, and there is a risk that this information could be used to identify individuals.
+Even if personal identifiers are not included, it's possible that someone with access to additional data could re-identify users.

+- Quality and Authenticity Risks: There may be concerns about the quality and authenticity of the reviews.
+Some reviews could be fake or manipulated, and without additional verification, it may be challenging to distinguish genuine reviews from fraudulent ones.

+- Data Preprocessing Risks: The dataset includes plain text reviews, which can be noisy and unstructured.
+Preprocessing and cleaning the text data may introduce errors or bias into the analysis if not done carefully.

 ### Limitations

-- The model may be less accurate for text data that is significantly different from the e-commerce reviews it was trained on.
-- The model may be less accurate with male review text data, as all instances of the model are female.
-- The model has been trained in English, so it does not support the input of text in other languages.
+- Language Limitation: The dataset appears to be primarily in English, which limits its applicability to English-speaking audiences.
+It may not be suitable for analyzing reviews in other languages.

-- The model does not interpret emojis.
+- Limited Context: The dataset provides information about product reviews, but it lacks additional context, such as the demographic information of reviewers or details about the products themselves.
+This limits the depth of analysis that can be performed.
+Temporal Limitation: Since the dataset only goes up to October 2012, it does not capture more recent developments in e-commerce, such as changes in user behavior, the rise of social media, or the impact of new technologies on online shopping.
+Limited User Behavior Data: While the dataset includes reviews, it may lack data on user interactions beyond reviews, such as product purchases, browsing behavior, or click-through rates, which could provide a more comprehensive view of user behavior.

 ### Recommendations